Workshop Tour

 good air seal and I used a couple of #6 screws to hold the Blast Gate

 and the S&D pipe together.
-I found that the Outlet Tool Supply on Amazon.com has some of the least expensive dust collection accessories (blast gates, reducers, hoses, etc.) ON/Off Switch: After installing a dedicated 20amp line to the DC, I went the easy route and installed two 3-way switches in a couple of convenient locations.
-This arrangement works for me since I have a relatively small shop and it was minimal expense.
-If I had a larger shop, I would most likely opt for a different solution. |
+I found that Amazon.com has some of the least expensive dust collection accessories (blast gates, reducers, hoses, etc.) ON/Off Switch: After installing a dedicated 20amp line to the DC, I went the easy route and purchased the Long Ranger III remote switch.
+This arrangement works the best since I can keep the remote conviently on the table saw or in my shirt pocket if I'am moving around the shop. |

 ![]() |